Adding call change compositions

-Notice that the title bar of the dialog says either "Called Up" or "Called Down".
+Notice that the title bar of the dialog says "Called Up", "Called Down" or "Called by Place".
 This reflects the setting of Abel's options - see Call Changes for details.

 Type a name for this composition so that you can recognise it easily later.
 For example, you might enter the description "Call 2-5 up" or "Random calls on 5+tenor".

 Next set the number of bells you want in the call changes.
 If you give an odd number, Abel will generally add a tenor behind (though this is optional for 5-bells, and in any case can be removed again before you start ringing).

 Set the number of whole pulls (handstroke+backstroke) you want between calls.
 If you’re a learner, you might set 3 or more, to give yourself time to think; more experienced ringers will usually set 2 or 1.

 If you want Abel to call random changes on the number of bells you’ve specified, click the Random Composition box.
 Abel will call a sequence of about 100 changes, different each time you start the composition, ending in rounds.
 Click OK, to save the composition.

 Otherwise, enter the sequence of changes you want called.
 There are two ways to do this: